Maria Korolov writes science fiction with a positive and light-hearted view of the future.

 In her day job, she covers artificial intelligence and cybersecurity for national technology magazines and edits a blog about virtual reality.
+See the full list of publications she writes for here.

 Maria Korolov majored in mathematics but after graduation decided to follow her true calling, writing.
 She started out covering local politics for the Chicago Tribune then became a war correspondent, reporting from Chechnya, Afghanistan, and other war zones in and around the former Soviet Union in the 1990s and ran a news bureau in Shanghai in the 2000s.

 For the past ten years, she’s been living in Western Massachusetts and covering artificial intelligence, cybersecurity, and extended reality for national technology publications.
+She regularly speaks at industry events and recently won the 2020 National Gold Award from the American Society of Business Publication Editors for her article Private 5G keeps Whirlpool driverless vehicles rolling.

 She is past president of the New England chapter of the Society of Professional Journalist, and a former chair of its International Journalism committee.
 She is the author of the SPJ’s Journalist’s Guide to the Geneva Conventions.
 She is the co-author of the book A Changing China, and editor of Warren Liu’s book China Key Success Factors.